microsoft/msgraph-edu-sample/README.md

 * [Register an Azure Active Directory app in Azure portal](https://docs.microsoft.com/en-us/skype-sdk/ucwa/registeringyourapplicationinazuread)

-* Ensure you register the app as multi tenant, make sure the [ID token authentication](https://stackoverflow.com/questions/49422588/aadsts70005-response-type-id-token-is-not-enabled-for-the-application) is set.
+* Ensure you register the app as multi-tenant, make sure the [ID token authentication](https://stackoverflow.com/questions/49422588/aadsts70005-response-type-id-token-is-not-enabled-for-the-application) is set.
 Set the redirect URI to https://localhost8080, or configure it to your projects requirements.
 Sign in as an admin to grant all the necessary permissions.

 * Retrieve the clientID [Azure Portal](https://portal.azure.com) and set the environment variables accordingly.

 #### Environment Variables

-Applications will need to populate the following variables via an environment variables.
-For instance a locally run application might create a a .env file.
+Applications will need to populate the following variables via an environment variable.
+For instance, a locally run application might create a .env file.

-If you choose to deploy this app to Azure you can set environment variables in the Azure App Service User Interface.
+If you choose to deploy this app to Azure, you can set environment variables in the Azure App Service User Interface.

 * CLIENT_ID (mandatory)
 * REL_FILE_PATH (optional)